docker-archive/compose-cli/README.md

-## :warning: "Cloud Integrations" is DEPRECATED
+## :warning: Retirement Date Pending

-Compose CLI a.k.a "Cloud Integrations" has been deprecated.
-Critical security fixes only will be considered for this repository.
-Compose CLI will be considered End of Live on January 1st 2024.
+Docker Compose's integration for ECS and ACI will be retired in November 2023.
+For now, our main priority in this repository are critical security fixes.

-ECS user should consider using https://github.com/docker/compose-ecs
+ECS users can consider using [compose-ecs](https://github.com/docker/compose-ecs).

 # Docker Compose "Cloud Integrations"